Behaviour Management and BPSD

 Challenging behaviours are a common symptom of many conditions, such as intellectual disability, autism and dementia.

-When poorly managed, these behaviours can have far-reaching effects, including distress for the client, disruptions to the lives and comfort of other clients, and added stress and workloads to healthcare workers.
+When poorly managed, these behaviours can have far-reaching effects, including distress for the client, disruptions to the lives and comfort of other clients, and added stress and workloads for healthcare workers.

 In a home or aged care setting, the behavioural and psychological symptoms of dementia (or BPSD) are common, however, still remain one of the biggest challenges to care staff.
 One study found that while many residential aged care staff understood the underlying causes of BPSD, they lacked the appropriate management skills and resources to deal with them appropriately (Ervin et al. 2012).

-Mishandling of BPSD can lead to cases of overuse of chemical and physical restraints, which should be a last resort to care staff, but have time and time again been incorrectly used as a frontline approach to challenging behaviours.
+Mishandling of BPSD can lead to the inappropriate use of restrictive practices, which should be a last resort for care staff, but have time and time again been incorrectly used as a frontline approach to changed behaviours.

-Appropriate behavioural management is not only essential to maintaining a high quality of life and comfort for all clients, but it is also directly tied to Standard’s 1, 7 and 8 of the Aged Care Quality Standards.
+Appropriate behavioural management is not only essential to maintaining a high quality of life and comfort for all clients, but it is also directly tied to Standard 1: Consumer Dignity and Choice, Standard 7: Human Resources and Standard 8: Organisational Governance of the Aged Care Quality Standards.

-The following tips will provide carers with a foundational understanding of behaviour management to ensure their clients receive effective person-centred care when displaying challenging behaviours.
+The following tips will provide carers with a foundational understanding of behaviour management to ensure their clients receive effective person-centred care when displaying BPSD.

-There are countless ways to handle challenging behaviours, however, approaching the situation methodically with an assessment tool like the ABC approach examines the behaviour from a person-centred perspective.
-The aim of this type of approach is to help us understand the etiology of the behaviour and develop a suitable, consistent response for ongoing support (Crombie et al. 2007; Autism Spectrum Australia n.d.; Krishnamoorthy, A & Anderson, D n.d.).
+There are countless ways to handle changed behaviours, however, approaching the situation methodically with an assessment tool like the ABC Approach to Behaviour Management examines the behaviour from a person-centred perspective.
+The aim of this type of approach is to help us understand the aetiology of the behaviour and develop a suitable, consistent response for ongoing support (Crombie et al. 2007; Autism Spectrum Australia 2014; Krishnamoorthy & Anderson 2011).